Coders-Classroom/Coders-Classroom/README.md

 ## Features
 - All accounts can act as Educator (teacher) and/or Student accounts, depending on usage.
 - Easily create new online classes.
+- Blog style Classrooms, with ability for Educators to upload miscellaneous content and link resources.
 - Create exercises / assignments (Unit Testing to partially automated grading) with online submission for Students
 - Calendar for events (such as classes, exercises / assignments due dates, exams) and CalDAV to allow subscription to calendar on desktop/mobile calendar applications
 - Support for basic compiing and execution of code in the following common programming languages: C, C++, Python, and JavaScript (Node.js).

 -----

+## Contributing

+Please see this issue: https://github.com/Glavin001/Coders-Classroom/issues/1

 ## High-Level Description of Concept